GeeseBumps/pynodb/README.md

 | create_page()     | `data`(json type body)| Create page.
 Please see this [link](https://developers.notion.com/reference/post-page) for `data` parameter|
 | update_page()     | `page_id`, `data`(json type body)| Update page.
 Please see this [link](https://developers.notion.com/reference/patch-page) for `data` parameter|

-**DatabaseParser** \n
+**DatabaseParser**
 There are only private methods in this class.
-You can only access varaibles. \n
+You can only access varaibles.

 | Variable        | Description                        |
 |-----------------|------------------------------------|